PaulAdeyemo/Google_Playstore-Analysis/README.md

 The ultimate objective is to provide recommendations for app developers to enhance their app's performance and user satisfaction.

 ### Data Source
-The data source is attached in the repository contains the user reviews and ratings from 2014-2018.
+The data source attached in the repository contains the user reviews and ratings from 2014-2018.

 ### Tools
 1. SQL server to uncover Insights.